 If you are wanting to learn more about the Indian spices that go well with seafood and how to use them in your delicious cooking, you can find all about it in my E-book, “A Complete Beginner’s guide to Indian Spices” by clicking here or on the picture below.

 Last month I had picked up this amazing Five Spice powder at a local market that sells goods from all over the world.Having heard a lot about it, yet never once tasting it before, I was curious and excited to try this “wonder powder “ as the Chinese call it.
 Though it is widely known in the west as the main seasoning ingredient for the dish Char Siu ( Chinese barbecued pork), I decided to try my hand with clam meat and this newly acquired Chinese Five spice powder of mine.

-This paired with the South Indian dish of Lemon Rice, would set the tone for the day, I decided and set about making each dish side by side on my oven top.Both dishes were done in a matter of 20 minutes and brunch was served and ….they lived happily ever after 🙂
+The Chinese styled Spicy Mussel fry paired with the South Indian dish of Lemon Rice, set the tone for the day, I decided and set about making each dish side by side on my oven top.Both dishes were done in a matter of 20 minutes and brunch was served and ….they lived happily ever after 🙂

 4 servings per container

 - Total Fat 15g 24%

 - Sugars 1g

 - Protein 3g 6%